 Who aggravates every fiber of your being?
-Come on, you know there’s someone in your life – past or present – you have, in one of your most aggravated moments, wanted to throw from a moving train!
+Come on, you know someone in your life – past or present – you have wanted to throw from a moving train in one of your most angry moments!

-Anyway, you walk away dazed and confused.
+Anyway, you walk away, dazed and confused.
 Ewwww, she got you again!
-She makes you want to smoke more, or drink more, or kick the dog.
+She makes you want to smoke more, drink more, or kick the dog.
 (Don’t do that.
 It’s not the dog’s fault.)

 Mark 7:14-23, “Nothing that enters one from outside can defile that person; but the things that come out from within are what defile.
 From within the man, from his heart, come evil….”

 My dear mother-in-law recently passed away at the age of ninety-eight.
-Before her health took a decided turn for the worse, she was happy and content and loved being with her family, especially the grandkids.
+Before her health took a turn for the worse, she was happy and content and loved being with her family, especially the grandkids.
 She was always very giving of herself and generous to a fault.
-But, the last few years of her life she was miserable.
+But, the last few years of her life, she was miserable.
 Daily she expressed that misery to us, “Why won’t God take me?!”
-She felt like a burden; that her life no longer had purpose.
-She was angry, frustrated and confused.
-Throw in hip pain, a bad back, possible strokes and dementia and of course she was miserable!
+She felt like a burden, that her life no longer had purpose.
+She was angry, frustrated, and confused.
+Throw in hip pain, a bad back, possible strokes, and dementia, and of course, she was miserable!

-But, what’s my excuse?
+But what’s my excuse?
 What’s your excuse?
-I believe we have forgotten.
-We have forgotten who we are.
-Life presents a series of blows to our fragile ego and the joy God intended for us is over-shadowed by misery; misery that we inflict on ourselves, all the while blaming others.
+I believe we have forgotten who we are.
+Life presents a series of blows to our fragile ego, and the joy God intended for us is overshadowed by misery.
+Misery that we inflict on ourselves, all the while blaming others.

 “Wounded by sin, clouded by temptation, we are our own worst enemy.
 Everything we say and do arises from within our own hearts.
 If our hearts change, it stands to reason that our actions will follow.”
 Terry Modica (http://gnm.org/good-news-reflections/ )

-We see misery played out in a powerful way in the lives of the Pharisees during Jesus’ time.
-He not only came to show us by His own life how we are to live, He used the Pharasees as a prime example of how we are not to live.
+We see misery played out powerfully in the lives of the Pharisees during Jesus’ time.
+He not only came to show us by his own life how we are to live, but he also used the Pharisees as a prime example of how we are not to live.
 They were pious and arrogant!
 They were mean, vengeful, and always trying to trip up Jesus.
-Their hatred for Him was palatable because He was always exposing their sinfulness.
+Their hatred for him was palatable because he was constantly exposing their sinfulness.
 No one wants to be exposed.
 If they could just get rid of him!
-Mark 8:11 tells us that Jesus “sighed from the depth of his spirit” because of their actions.
+Mark 8:11 tells us that Jesus “sighed from the depth of his spirit” because of their actions.”

 Misery can be a stern mother.
-But, Psalm 119 tells us that being afflicted is a good thing, “It is good that I have been afflicted, that I may learn your statutes.”
-Also, sometimes, we can learn from other’s afflictions.
-Take my mother-in-law for instance.
-I believe I learned more from her at the end of her journey, when she laid dying and unresponsive.
-I learned more about compassion that cannot be measured; love that cannot be returned, and inexplicable joy in the midst of it all.
+But Psalm 119 tells us that being afflicted is a good thing, “It is good that I have been afflicted, that I may learn your statutes.”
+Also, sometimes, we can learn from others’ afflictions.
+Take my mother-in-law, for instance.
+I learned more from her at the end of her journey when she lay dying and unresponsive.
+I learned more about compassion that cannot be measured, love that cannot be returned, and inexplicable joy in the midst of it all.

-When I would sit vigil in the evening with her, I could sense God’s presence, as in Genesis 28:16, …surely the Lord is in this place.”
-The joy I felt during that time was unmistakable; the joy of knowing that Catherine would soon be in God’s presence.
+When I would sit vigil in the evening with her, I could sense God’s presence, as in Genesis 28:16, “…surely the Lord is in this place.”
+The joy I felt during that time was unmistakable.
+The joy of knowing that Catherine would soon be in God’s presence.
 Truth be told, I was a bit jealous.
-I recall saying to her several times even though she could not respond, “Aren’t you excited?!
+I recall saying to her several times, even though she could not respond, “Aren’t you excited?!
 You will soon see all of your family and friends that have gone before you.
 They’re waiting for you.
 God is waiting for you.
 Oh yeah, and don’t forget to put in a good word for me – I need it!”
-I thought I heard her say, “Yes, you do!” one time, but it was probably my imagination.
+I thought I heard her say, “Yes, you do!” once, but it was probably my imagination.

-In all the training and experiences I have had as a Hospice volunteer you just know that God is present.
+In all the training and experiences I have had as a Hospice volunteer, you just know that God is present.
 You can’t explain it or quantify it.
 You just know.
 For me, the most intense times of joy are these experiences and the Lenten journey we are now on.
-Joy that comes in knowing God never forsakes us; never abandons us.
-These are times when He asks me to return to Him.
+The joy that comes in knowing God never forsakes us; never abandons us.
+These are times when he asks me to return to him.
 Joel 2:12 says, “Even now,” declares the LORD, “return to me with all your heart…”

 Listen to this beautiful song by John Michael Talbot.

-Every Lent I read Henri Nouwen’s, “The Return of the Prodigal Son”.
-I am enthralled by this book and Nouwen’s honesty about his own life and struggles.
-It is a beautiful and powerfully written account of a story most of us know, yet few of us delve so deeply into.
+Every Lent, I read Henri Nouwen’s “The Return of the Prodigal Son”.
+I am enthralled by this book and Nouwen’s honesty about his life and struggles.
+It is a beautiful and powerfully written account of a story most of us know, yet few of us delve so deeply into it.
 Nouwen uses Rembrandt’s portrait of the Prodigal Son to tell the story: